-‘Jane The Virgin’ Actress Greice Santo Offered Millions For Weekly Sex
+‘Jane The Virgin’ Actress Greice Santo Allegedly Offered Millions For Weekly Sex

 Neither Stamos nor Santo commented on this matter.
 It was also not reported whether Santo was married at the time of their interaction.

-[Featured image by John Sciulli/Getty Images for GUESS]
+[Featured Image by John Sciulli/Getty Images for GUESS]